RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Back button**\
 _(F1)_

-Opens and closes the game options menu in the gamelist view, or toggles the screensaver in the system view (if the _Enable screensaver controls_ setting is activated).
+Opens and closes the game options menu in the gamelist view, or toggles the screensaver in the system view (if the _Enable screensaver controls_ setting is enabled).

 **Left and right shoulder buttons**\
 _(Page up / Page down)_